microsoft/AzUrlShortener/README.md

 We are always trying to make it better.
 See the [AzUrlShortener project](https://github.com/users/FBoucher/projects/6/views/4) page and [issues](https://github.com/microsoft/AzUrlShortener/issues) to see the current progress.

 You are invited to go into the [Discussion](https://github.com/microsoft/AzUrlShortener/discussions) tab to share your feedback, ask question, and suggest new feature!
+Or have look at our [faq](doc/faq.md) page for more information.

 Current Backlog contains:
-- A deployment option with everything combined into TinyBlazorAdmin
 - More Statistics
 - QR Code
 - More tracking information (like Country)